OnionBrowser/OnionBrowser/README.markdown

    your app open if another app tries to open URLs starting with "test://" and "tests://".)

-   You'll also need to edit code in `AppDelegate.m` that checks for your bundle identifier and handles these URL protocol prefixes.
+   You'll also need to edit code in `AppDelegate.m`.
+Look for instances of `"onionbrowser:"` and `"onionbrowsers:"`, as these are the portions that check for your app's URL identifiers.